rwaldheim/ecdpt/docs/begin-analyzing.md

 ### Directory Name and Run Analysis

-A directory name is required so that the program knos where to put the data it generates.
-The name can
+A directory name is required so that the program knows where to put the data it generates.
+The program will generate a folder within your current working directory (usually the `arbinimport/` folder that was made when you cloned the repository) with the same name.
+Hitting "Run Analysis" will cause all inputs to be disabled as the program begins shifting through all the data supplied.
+A progress bar will appear in the bottom right of the screen, letting you know of the status of the analysis.
+A typical analysis without graphs will take about 2 minutes for four cells, but the time will increase if graphs or peak fitting are selected.

+### Graph Builder

+This button launches the Graph Builder.
+It will be enabled once either an analysis is complete or a previous R environment is imported.
+See [below](#Graph-Builder) for more information.

 ### Import Masses

 In order to compare the results of two cells, it is typical to normalize the capacities against an independent variable, such as mass or area.
 This option allows you to import numerous masses at once from an Excel source.
 The instructions are outlined once the button is pushed, but to summarize: the masses should be copied from an Excel sheet in a vertical, continuous fashion and the program will extract them directly from your clipboard.

-- whether or not you would like to apply peak fitting to the dQdV plots
-- import the mass of the limiting electrode (minus current collector)
-- naming the directory for all the data to be stored, then running the analysis
-- launching the Graph Builder (described [later](#graph-builder))
+### Data Table

 At the very bottom of the screen, you will see a datatable appear once you have imported the data files.
 It is provided as a validator that all the data has been successfully imported and associated with the proper cell.